-The goals of the ResIST project are to understand the contribution of science & technology to the creation and maintenance of inequality within and between societies; and to develop more inclusive S&T policies that balance growth with reduced inequality and improved accountability to the poor.
+In order to shape science and technology policies in ways that spread benefits widely, it is important to understand the contribution of science and technology to the creation and maintenance of inequality within and between societies.
 Inequality is the unequal distribution of something people value, such as income, health, or power.
-In its dynamic meaning, the word distribution refers to the process of producing and re-producing inequalities.
-ResIST is concerned with the roles that science and technology play in those processes and how policy can intervene to generate less unequal outcomes.
+In its dynamic meaning, the word distribution refers to the processes of producing and re-producing inequalities.
+This article is concerned with the roles that science and technology play in distributive and re-distributive processes in contemporary society and how policy can intervene to generate less unequal outcomes.